discordjs/guide/guide/additional-info/rest-api.md

 				:command="true"
 			>urban</DiscordInteraction>
 		</template>
-		**hello world**: The easiest, and first program any newbie would write.
+		<strong>hello world</strong>: The easiest, and first program any newbie would write.
 Applies for any language.
 Also what you would see in the first chapter of most programming books.
 	</DiscordMessage>
 </DiscordMessages>